memesalot/Minetrack/README.md

 </p>

 # Minetrack
 Minetrack makes it easy to keep an eye on your favorite Minecraft servers.
 Simple and hackable, Minetrack easily runs on any hardware.
 Use it for monitoring, analytics, or just for fun.
-[Check it out](https://minetrack.me).
+This fork lives at [github.com/memesalot/Minetrack](https://github.com/memesalot/Minetrack) and builds on the original work by [Nick Krecklow / Cryptkeeper](https://github.com/Cryptkeeper/Minetrack).

 ### This project is not actively supported!
 This project is not actively supported.
 Pull requests will be reviewed and merged (if accepted), but issues _might_ not be addressed outside of fixes provided by community members.
 Please share any improvements or fixes you've made so everyone can benefit from them.